pivotal/docs-tap/getting-started.md

 Before getting started, ensure the following prerequisites are in place:

 1. Tanzu Application Platform is installed on the target Kubernetes cluster.
-For more information, see [Installing Part I: Prerequisites, EULA, and CLI](install-general.md) and [Installing Part II: Profiles](install.md).
+For installation instructions, see [Installing Part I: Prerequisites, EULA, and CLI](install-general.md) and [Installing Part II: Profiles](install.md).

 2. Default kube config context is set to the target Kubernetes cluster